Wishing Trial Judge Happy Birthday on Facebook Not an Ex Parte Communication

 A surprising number are way too long.
 There is often a painstaking account of background and trial which turns out to be unnecessary to grasp the essential issues to be decided.
 Many have extended discussions of rules and principles no one really challenges, or few would dispute.
 Judges pile on needless details of date, time and place, modified by confusing identifying terms (appellant-cross appellee-defendant) without regard to clarity.
 Extended comparative quotations alternate with exposition of one sort or another.
 Legal issues are analyzed through mind-numbing, many-factored “tests”.
 Each factor is unloaded nit by nit, as though the judges actually decided the dispute in precisely that way.
 Arcane legal terminology is woven in and out, even though simpler, plainer words could be used.
 Simplicity, tone, style, voice, personality, levity-all are shunned.

-Judge Farmer concedes he’s been guilty of what he describes, then sets out to pay pennance for it:
+Judge Farmer concedes he’s been guilty of what he describes, then sets out to change his opinion-writing ways:

 From the very moment of my appointment as a judge, I have chafed under this norm for appellate opinion writing.
 How did it become conventional?
 Who made it required?
 Why hasn’t it been changed?